bomonike/bomonike.github.io/rustops.md

 * Data validation
    - Use uom (unit of measure) crate so the Rust compiler will not allow conversion errors between metric & imperial.
 The API's raw f64 elevation is wrapped immediately via Length::new::<meter>(result.elevation), so the "this number means meters" fact is encoded in the type, not just a variable name.
 So there's no way to accidentally treat one as the other, since Length doesn't expose a bare numeric value without picking a unit.
 [DONE]

-   - URL texts do not contain Homoglyphs for malicious rerouting [DONE]
-   - DNS domain, IP, email addresses not reported to be malicious [DONE]
-   - Phone numbers not reported to be spam-related

-   - <a target="_blank" href="https://github.com/Naurt-Ltd/simple-address-format">Address Formatting</a>
-   - <a target="_blank" href="https://wilsonmar.github.io/regex/">regex</a> (Regular Expression)
-   - <a target="_blank" href="https://crates.io/crates/countries">countries crate</a> gives rich metadata for each Alpha-2 ISO 3166 country (name, continent, region)
-   - <a target="_blank" href="https://crates.io/crates/iso-country">iso-country crate</a> for quick is_valid_country_code("US") using a tiny binary enum table in-memory.
-No README file.
-   - <a target="_blank" href="https://crates.io/crates/rust_iso3166">rust-iso3166 crate</a> to use Rust's type system for making invalid country codes unrepresentable
-   - Currency Exchange rates and time series
-   - Delivery Point Validated by USPS, EU Loqate GBG,
-   - Translation of geo names between English and French
    - proptest library to make property-based tests

 * Streaming Support